|Completion time||Three to four years|

 |Prerequisites||Bachelor’s degree from an accredited institution|

 Students in the Part-Time to Full-Time (Extended) pathway complete their degree in three to four years.
-During their first year, these students are considered part-time, as they take one or two courses a term and do not have fieldwork.
+During their first year, these students are considered part-time, as they take one or two courses a term and do not have practicum work.

-After their first year, students ramp up to full-time status, adding more courses per term and starting their field placement.
-The following year, they choose a method specialization and field of practice and also select a related field placement.
+After their first year, students ramp up to full-time status, adding more courses per term and starting their practicum placement.
+The following year, they choose a method specialization and field of practice and also select a related practicum placement.

 This option may be appealing to those who would like to use the first year to prepare their schedule and make arrangements for the time commitment of the Columbia MSW program.